For preview please write to:email@example.com

-One of twenty artists invited to participate in Manifesta 8 by Tranzit curatorial collective, Sela came to Murcia, Spain, to take part in the formulation of a constitution for temporary display (CTD).
+One of twenty artists invited to participate in Manifesta 8 by Tranzit curatorial collective, Ruti Sela came to Murcia, Spain, to take part in the formulation of a constitution for temporary display (CTD).
 With all preconditions, rules and modalities, where site, space, and time are re-thought, the participants were instructed to question the role of the curators and the artists alike.
 Sela decided that her role in the initiative would be to document the days prior to the opening of the exhibition.

 The King of Jordan — as a gesture toward the peace with Israel – had sunken a military tank underwater of the Red Sea which starts and ends, where Jordan and Israel meet, the tank was meant to become converted into a coral, to turn into an artificial reef.
 With Mohammad Abu Ghreganeh.

-Sela and Amir ordered from a movies extras agency a group of non-professional actors and invited them to participate in a choreography they created by using latest developments in TMS technology.
+Ruti Sela and Maayan Amir ordered from a movies extras agency a group of non-professional actors and invited them to participate in a choreography they created by using latest developments in TMS technology.
 TMS involves an external non invasive method, which can cause brain activity through electromagnetic stimulation of magnetic fields in specific parts of human brain which produces and controls body movement.
 This is the first time it is used on a group of people at the same time.